The Real New Testament Church

 Small Group Emphasis

 The New Testament was written almost exclusively in the context of small group community.
-Beyond the gatherings of the early church in Jerusalem, it never emphasizes intentional large group gatherings.
+Beyond Jerusalem, it never emphasizes intentional large group gatherings.

-As previously indicated, the original Jewish church did indeed assemble in both the large and small group setting in Jerusalem.
-However, they emphasized the importance of small group community.
+As indicated, the original Jewish church assembled in both the large and small group setting.
+Even in Jerusalem, however, the Book of Acts reveals their primary emphasis was small group community.
 (Acts 1-7, approximately two years).
 (Acts 2:46; 5:12; 25; 42)

 Beyond the Book of Acts, the New Testament epistles provide specific references to the early church gathering in small group communities from house to house.
 There were small group church communities in Rome, Corinth, Galatia, Ephesus, Colossae, Thessalonica, etc. In addition, the Apostle Paul specifically refers to the gathering of small group community in the houses of Prisca and Aquila; Nympha; and Philemon.
 (Romans 16:3-5; 1 Corinthians 16:19; Philemon 2; cf. 2 John 10)

-The New Testament emphasizes gathering in the intimacy of small group community.
-Beyond the direct evidence mentioned above, much of its teaching and tradition (i.e., the celebration of the Lord’s Supper; interactive spiritually gifted ministry; church discipline; etc.) is impractical and even nonsensical when viewed apart from the context of small group community.
+The New Testament makes no mention of intentional large group church gatherings.
+Throughout, it emphasizes church gatherings in small group community.
+Beyond the direct evidence mentioned above, much of the apostolic teaching and tradition of the New Testament (i.e., the celebration of the Lord’s Supper; interactive spiritually gifted ministry; church discipline; etc.) is impractical and even nonsensical when viewed apart from the context of small group community.

 Community

 The ancient world of the New Testament did not have buildings big enough to accommodate large group church gatherings.
-However, it was not the fundamental reason the church outside of Jerusalem gathered only in small group communities.
-The common house presented the venue most compatible with church purpose and mission.
+Nevertheless, it was not the reason the church only gathered in small group community.
+It gathered in small group community because it presented the venue most conducive for the fulfillment of church purpose and mission.

-Gathered in the intimate environment of the common house, the New Testament church could find rest from the stressful circumstances of the world.
-Rather than worldly duty and debt, the house was associated with family, friendship, food, fellowship, and relaxation.
+Gathered in small group community in the intimate environment of the common house, the New Testament church could personally meet with Jesus and find rest from the stressful circumstances of the outside world.
+The common house was associated with family, friendship, food, fellowship, and relaxation.
 It was a place where formality could be discarded, pretense abandoned, and Christ could be central.

 With Christ central, the intimate environment of the common house was conducive for the ecclesia to grow progressively deeper together in the knowledge and experience of divine life (zoe).
 Therefore, it was favorable for every practice of the New Testament church, including the celebration of the Lord’s Supper as a full meal; prayer; the fellowship of the Spirit; interactive, spiritually gifted ministry; participatory worship in song; personal discipleship; giving to those in need; loving, corrective church discipline; and team-oriented outreach.

 Sharing life with God in Christ, the small group communities of the early New Testament church were representational of divine life (zoe) on earth.
 Alive to God, they offered a warm, inviting atmosphere that was advantageous for the practice of shared life.
-As a result, they were a welcoming beacon of life (zoe) and light in the cold darkness of the fallen world that only offered individualism, fear of intimacy, and loneliness.
+As a result, they were a welcoming beacon of life (zoe) and light in the cold darkness of the fallen world.

 God manifested the early New Testament church exclusively in small group communities.
 Characterized by the cultivation and practice of intimate, shared life fellowship, they facilitated the fulfillment of its eternal purpose and mission in the most efficient manner possible.